razerofficial/CChromaEditor/README.md

-# Latest
+# This Repository Has Moved

-* Note: Visit the [Chroma Animation Guide](https://chroma.razer.com/ChromaGuide/) to find the latest supported plugin for Chroma RGB.
+* Note: This plugin is deprecated.
+For the latest plugins go to the `WYVRN` documentation at [doc.wyvrn.com](https://doc.wyvrn.com/).

-* Note: This version includes Unicode support for paths with special characters.

 # CChromaEditor - C++ Dynamic Library for playing and editing Chroma animations